opendatacube/datacube-core/docs/tutorials/odc-stac.rst

  :alt: A view of a Jupyter notebook environment showing that the tutorial.ipynb file is loaded.
 The file is open with the header "odc-stac tutorial".
  :align: center

-| We also recommend that you open the file browser by clicking the folder icon on the left-hand menu bar (circled in red in the image above).
+| We also recommend that you open the file browser by clicking the folder icon on the left-hand menu bar (circled in red in the top-left of the image above).
 This will allow you to see the output files at the end of the tutorial.

 .. note::
    For this tutorial, we believe you will learn more if you type the code yourself, rather than using copy-paste.